 You can hike along one of the trails in the area, or simply see it from the viewpoint, just 100 yards from the parking area during your one day at Yellowstone National Park.

-Tower Falls is an impressive sight because of more than the rushing water.
-It’s actually the interesting columns and towers formed through cracked lava flows that draw in visitors.
+Tower Falls is an impressive sight because of more than the rushing water, and it’s actually the interesting columns and towers formed through cracked lava flows that draw in visitors.
 You’ll see the waterfall plunging 132-feet from the striking formations – an awe-inspiring sight.

 Go Swimming or Fly Fishing at Firehole River